epfl-sdf/openid_cli_hello_world/doc.md

 Client Name, Client Secret.

-Go at the bottom of the page, click "add Login Redirect URI", put: https://<your web application IP adress>/callback
+Go at the bottom of the page, click "add Login Redirect URI", put: https://<your web application IP adress>:5443/callback

+Go at the bottom of the page, click "add Scope", search for "openid", then select "openid", then click the add button.

+Go at the bottom of the page, click "add Response Type", check "code", click ok.

 Click add to add web application.

 Get the INUM of your client in your clipboard (ctrl-c)

 ## Registering manually the user
 Go to the sidebar: Users>add Person